4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

 The *column* parameter defines the first column of the column range.
-Pass the column index (counting begins at 0)  in this parameter.
+Pase el índice de la columna (el conteo comienza en 0) en este parámetro.
 If the range contains multiple columns, you should also use the optional *columnCount* parameter.

 The optional *columnCount* parameter allows you to define the total number of columns of the range. *columnCount* debe ser mayor que 0.
 If omitted, the value will be set to 1 by default and a column type range is created.